insure logo

 What discounts are available for 18-year-olds?

 • Good student discount.
-If you’re looking for affordable car insurance for 18-year-old college students, consider a good student discount.
+If you’re looking for affordable car insurance for 18-year-olds college students, consider a good student discount.
 Full-time high school and college students can qualify for a good student discount if they maintain a good GPA.

 • Telematics program discount.
 Most car insurance companies offer a telematics-based driver rewards program.
 Your smartphone or device in your car tracks your driving habits, like brake force and speed.
 Drivers who demonstrate safe habits behind the wheel can earn a discount on their premiums.